-The 56F8355/56F8155 have several operating functional and test modes.
+The 56F8345 has several operating functional and test modes.
 Effective Flash security must address operating mode selection and anticipate modes in which the on-chip Flash can be compromised and read without explicit user permission.
 Methods to block these are outlined in the next subsections.